redjordan1202/PyDex/README.md

 # cyndaquil
 ----

-PyDex is a python wrapper for the PokéAPI RESTful api.
+cyndaquil is a python wrapper for the PokéAPI RESTful api.

 ## Important Notice
 ----